Back to resources

 • names of anyone who may substantiate the report of misconduct; and

-• any other evidence that supports the report of misconduct, such as email, documents or CCTV.
+• any other evidence that supports the report of misconduct, such as email, documents or recordings.

 What happens after a Whistleblower Report is made to Your Call?

-• refer the reported information to the FYA’s Whistleblowing Protection Officer (WPO) (whilst keeping the identity of the Whistleblower confidential where this has been requested by the Whistleblower) within one business day of the receipt of a Whistleblower Report.
+• refer the reported information to the FYA’s Whistleblowing Officers, This will happen within one business day of the receipt of the whistleblower disclosure.
+The identity of the whistleblower will be kept confidential where this has been requested by the whistleblower.

-• to determine whether the Whistleblowing Report should be investigated (i.e whether the Whistleblowing Report is a report of misconduct as outlined in this policy and the Corporations Act 2001) and if so, whether there is enough information to enable an investigation to take place; and
+• to determine whether the whistleblowing disclosure should be investigated (i.e. whether the disclosure is a report of misconduct as outlined in this policy and the Corporations Act 2001).
+If it should be investigated, they will decide, whether there is enough information to enable an investigation to take place;

 • to determine the appropriate investigation process, including: